Table of Contents

-In this first vision, the prophet Ezekiel did not see the Divine Being Himself, but rather a representation of the Divinity (v.
-10).
+In this first vision, the prophet Ezekiel did not see the Divine Being Himself, but rather a representation of the Divinity (verse 10).
 In describing the Being as a man, the prophet used great caution, using two terms, “a likeness like the appearance of a human.”
-For humans can’t give an accurate description of His real essence.
+For humans can’t give an accurate description of the Lord’s real essence.

 The truth is that “no man hath seen God at any time” (John 1:18), that is the Father.
 Sinners cannot behold the face of God and still live.
 Not even Moses, the great prophet of Israel, was allowed to see Him (Exodus 33:20; Deuteronomy 4:12).
 He hid his face when he came into the presence of the Almighty (Exodus 3:6).
 And Job while in God’s presence, detested himself and repented in dust and ashes (Job 42:6).
 For the Eternal Father dwells “in the light which no man can approach unto; whom no man hath seen, nor can see” (1 Timothy 6:16).